unjs/unhead/docs/schema-org/2.guides/4.recipes/blog.md

 ## Marking up an Article

-The [defineArticle](/schema-org/schema/article) function and [SchemaOrgArticle](/schema-org/getting-started/vue-components) component are provided to create Article Schema whilst handling relations for you.
+The [defineArticle](/schema-org/schema/article) function is provided to create Article Schema whilst handling relations for you.

 Note that some fields may already be inferred, see [Schema.org Params](/guide/getting-started/params)